koenvervloesem/bazel-on-arm/README.md

 If you have successfully built the release, please contribute your patch to this project by a pull request so others can benefit from it too.

-The key to solve a build issue on ARM was [this fix](https://github.com/bazelbuild/bazel/issues/11643#issuecomment-650573425) by [@redsigma](https://github.com/redsigma).
-The two lines mentioned in that issue were the only two that needed to be patched for the Bazel versions I tried to build.
-This is not the cleanest solution, but it works.
-Chances are that you need exactly the same patch to build other recent versions of Bazel on ARM.
+Have a look at the existing patches.
+Chances are that you need one of these to successfully build another recent version of Bazel.

 ## Motivation